thearyanahmed/logflow/readme.md

 - [ ] Write tests
 - [ ] Get some log data and test the whole system
 - [ ] Dockerize full app
+- [x] Prepare dummy NginxLogRequest, Packet & Headers
+- [x] Prepare a client to test grpc and kafka producer with dummy data
+- [x] Also see manually if kafka consumer is consuming messages

 #### At the moment, I did not include any docker image for any component.
 #### Full app will be dockerized.